DurvalPCN/petrinet-store-model/README.md

 #### Batteries

 The client goes to the store to buy batteries for his device.
-The store checks the batterie needed by the client.
+The store checks the batteries needed by the client.
 If the store has a low stock of batteries it makes an request to the supplier.

 #### Supplier specifications